mauricelam/ScrollMaps/README.md

 After checking out the source, initialize the dependencies using `npm install`.

-After making changes, build a development version using `BROWSER=<chrome/firefox/edge> gulp`.
+After making changes, build a development version using `gulp --<chrome/firefox/edge>`.
 This will create an unpacked extension under `gen/plugin-10000-<browser>` that can then be loaded into Chrome as an unpacked extension.

-You can also use `BROWSER=<chrome/firefox/edge> gulp watch` to watch for changes and build new dev versions automatically.
+You can also use `gulp watch --<chrome/firefox/edge>` to watch for changes and build new dev versions automatically.

 To build the current release version for all browsers, use `gulp release`.

 ## Testing

-Tests can be run using `BROWSER=<chrome/firefox/edge> gulp test`.
+Tests can be run using `gulp test --<chrome/firefox/edge>`.

 Individual test fails can be run using `mocha` directly: